eea/eea.docker.taskman/README.md

 - re-run rsync files
 - re-take mysql dump
 - re-import mysql dump
+- run upgrade commands if there is a new Redmine version
 - start the new installation
 - switch floating IP